- Clinical Psychology Department

 What can you expect from Occupational Therapy?

-Occupational Therapy is concerned with how your mental health difficulties affect your ability to do the things you like to do and need to do to make your life meaningful and satisfying.
-Occupational Therapists work in partnership with you to set your goals for therapy.
+Occupational Therapy is concerned with how your mental health difficulties affect your ability to do the things you want to do to make your life satisfying and meaningful.
+The Occupational Therapist will help to assess the areas in which you are experiencing difficulties, and form a therapy intervention plan with you, that will aim to help you to achieve your personal goals.

 Group and/or individual therapy may include: